Part A (Hospital Insurance)

 Catastrophic Coverage

-Once you reach your threshold ($7.050), you are out of the coverage gap (donut hole) and you’ll automatically get catastrophic coverage.
-This assures you only pay a small coinsurance amount or copayment for covered drugs for the rest of the year.
+Once you reach your threshold ($2,000), you won’t have to pay out-of-pocket for covered Part D drugs for the rest of the year.

-The above information was obtained from Medicare.gov.
+Some of the above information was obtained from Medicare.gov.

 Note that O’Brien & Associates, and Larry O’Brien are not part of the Federal Medicare program.